mileweb/docs-content-cdn/docs/portal/accessing-portal/navigating-ui.md

 ## Tasks

-On the [Tasks page](</docs/portal/tasks.md>), you can check the status of all previously sumitted validation and deployment requests.
+On the [Tasks page](</docs/portal/tasks.md>), you can check the status of all previously submitted validation and deployment requests.
 Synchronous tasks can take a few minutes to finish.